iiab/iiab/roles/calibre-web/README.rst

 Upgrading
 ---------
 Reinstalling Calibre-web automatically upgrades to the latest version.
 Please backup your configuration before reinstalling.
-To retain your configuration set calibre-web_provision variable to False.
+To retain your configuration set calibreweb_provision variable to False.

 You can manually upgrade while following commands: